Thermally driven quantum refrigerator autonomously resets superconducting qubit

 In summary, we have demonstrated the first quantum thermal machine being deployed to accomplish a useful task.
 The task---reset of a superconducting qubit---is crucial to quantum information processing.
 The machine---a quantum absorption refrigerator formed from superconducting circuits---cools and resets the target qubit to an excited-state population lower than that achieved with state-of-the-art active reset protocols, without requiring external control.
-Nevertheless, the refrigeration can be turned off during the target qubit's computation cycle: One can either change the hot bath's temperature or detune a qudit out of resonance, using on-chip magnetic flux.
+Nevertheless, the refrigeration can be turned off when the target qubit serves in a computation: one can either change the hot bath's temperature or detune a qudit out of resonance, using an on-chip magnetic flux.

-A salient feature of our quantum thermal machine is its use of waveguides as physical heat baths.
+Our refrigerator has two main quantum features---discrete energy levels and a coherent exchange coupling between states $|101\rangle$ and $|020\rangle$.
+Another salient feature of our quantum thermal machine is its use of waveguides as physical heat baths.
 In contrast, other experiments have emulated heat baths~\cite{klatzow2019, maslennikov2019}.
-Our heat baths consist of thermal photons synthesized from quantum vacuum fluctuations and artificial microwave noise within a finite bandwidth.
-Our approach allows control over the baths' temperatures, the ability to tailor spectral properties of the heat baths, and the selection of the energy transitions to be heated.
+Our heat baths consist of quasithermal fields---syntheses of quantum thermal fields and finite-bandwidth artificial microwave noise.
+Our approach allows control over the baths' temperatures, the ability to tailor spectral properties of the heat baths, and the selection of the level transitions to be heated.
 Thus, this method can facilitate a rigorous study of quantum thermal machines.
-However, our setup can be straightforwardly modified to exploit natural thermal baths, such as different-temperature plates of a dilution refrigerator.
-For example, superconducting coaxial cables, together with infrared-blocking filters \cite{rehammar2023}, can expose the qudits to thermal radiation emitted by hot resistors anchored to the dilution refrigerator's plates \cite{wang2021}.
-This strategy refrains from adding any significant heat load to the base temperature plate.
-Nor does the strategy compromise the quantum information-processing unit's performance.
+Our experimental setup can be modified to exploit real-world thermal baths, such as different-temperature plates of a dilution refrigerator.
+We have already demonstrated that our quantum refrigerator can reset a qubit effectively if it has access to a hot bath at a temperature of a few kelvin, without the need for tuning.
+Superconducting coaxial cables, together with infrared-blocking filters \cite{rehammar2023}, can expose the qudits to thermal radiation emitted by hot resistors anchored to the suitable dilution refrigerator's plate \cite{goetz2017, wang2021}.
+The modification adds no significant heat load to the base-temperature plate; nor does it compromise the performance of the quantum information-processing unit.
+One can activate the thermal reset on demand in two different ways: (1) by using a microwave switch~\cite{pechal2016} to toggle $Q_1$'s bath between hot and cold or (2) by dynamically detuning $Q_2$ in and out of the resonance condition that enables the reset process.